Closed manifolds with transcendental L2-Betti numbers: Finitely presented groups

 \begin{remark} The construction we have described here allows for many modifications.
 Essentially, we can make an operator $A$ which accepts \emph{local} patterns in the Cayley graph of $\G$.
 One interesting modification would be to only accept 1-neighborhoods of hooks with a thickened neighborhood of the ends.

-Then one could replace in the definition of the quotient groups the set $F_l$ by a slightly large set $F=\{e,s_1,s_1^2,s_1^3\}$.
-Translates of this do only fit into the relevant set (the $1$-neighborhood of the hood with thickened ends) at the ends.
-This way one could arrange to have identifications in such subsets only if the two legs of the hood have equal length, and to have exactly one identification in this case.
-Nothing else changes, but the final sum corresponding to the calculation of Theorem \ref{theo:main} does give
+Then one could replace in the definition of the quotient groups the set $F_l$ by a slightly larger set $F=\{e,s_1,s_1^2,s_1^3\}$.
+Its translates only fit into the relevant set (the $1$-neighborhood of the hook with thickened ends) at the ends.
+This way one could arrange to have identifications in such subsets only if the two legs of the hook have equal length, and to have exactly one identification in this case.
+Nothing else changes, but the final sum corresponding to the calculation of Theorem \ref{theo:main} gives

 It is then easy to see that, using recursively presented groups, we can get all numbers $\sum_{k=1}^\infty 2^{-n_k}$ with $I=\{n_1<n_2<\dots\}$ recursively enumerable.
 Consequently, these numbers are also obtained as $L^2$-Betti numbers of universal coverings of compact manifolds. \end{remark}